UltronFoundationDev/public_docs/UltronChangelog.md

 **NFT Staking HUB**

 * Revenue feature - in progress;
-* Revenue uusd withdrawalt feature - in progress;
+* Revenue uusd withdrawal feature - in progress;
 * Development of a subgraph for wallets monitoring - in progess;

 **Blockscout**